minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 DO NOT REBOOT OR STOP THE SERVICE DURING DB CREATION PROCESS.
 YOU MAY CORRUPT THE FILES - in case that happens, start the sync from scratch by deleting and recreating `fulcrum_db` folder.

 💡 Fulcrum must first fully index the blockchain and compact its database before you can connect to it with your wallets.
-This can take up to ~3.5 - 4 days.
+This can take up to ~3.5 - 4 days depending on the hardware.
 Only proceed with the [Desktop Wallet Section](../bitcoin/desktop-wallet.md) once Fulcrum is ready.

 * When you see logs like this `<Controller> XXXX mempool txs involving XXXX addresses`, it means that Fulcrum is fully indexed, ensure the service is working and listening at the default `50002` & `50001` ports